 Department Report(s)-

 Interim Town Administrators report- Joe gave his weekly report.
-He provided examples of wording for signs at the park.
-He also filed extension with (need name of the stair fund) for the town hall steps repair grant.
-They agreed to the extension, but asked that the town provide a report of project spending thus far.
+He provided examples of wording for signs identifying hours and other possible restrictions for the Town Park.
+He also filed extension with Maine Community Foundation (Belvedere fund) for the town hall steps repair grant.
+They agreed to the extension to August 15TH but asked that the town provide a report of project spending thus far.

-Town Clerk Report- Lyndsey reported on the increase of town hall business since the start of summer, noting that its especially important for customers to bring necessary documents needed for completing transactions efficiently and quickly; such as previous registrations, insurance cards and at least ME registration numbers for boats.
+Town Clerk Report- Lyndsey reported on the increase of town hall business since the start of summer, noting that its especially important for customers to bring necessary documents needed for completing transactions efficiently and quickly, such as previous registrations, insurance cards and at least ME registration numbers for boats.
 Most importantly she asks that patrons please be patient and understanding during this busy time.
 Lyndsey also went over the information she was asked to obtain regarding gaining access to collecting online tax and sewer payments.
 Scott moved to begin accepting online sewer and property taxes.
 Sean second.
 5-0 approved.

 Harbor Master update-

 Denny received a letter regarding the Army Corps of Engineer Harbor Dredging Project.
-Scott had a discussion with ACOE and the next steps of the project would be to schedule a public hearing.
-Scott’s recommendation was the week of August 9th in the evening. **scott I have information regarding Prock Marine and matt getting a phone number for a quote but my notes are confusing- is this part of the harbor dredging or for a separate matter concerning the wharf or do they go hand in hand
+Scott had a discussion with ACOE, and the next steps of the project would be to schedule a public hearing.
+Scott’s recommendation was the week of August 9th in the evening.
+It was agreed that Scott would also contact Prock Marine to obtain a rough estimate of the cost to build infrastructure to access the dredged turning basis—either a system of “ground out” floats or a fixed pier.

-The crane at the wharf is inoperable and needs to be replaced.
-The board asked Denny how much use the crane gets and Denny felt it was worth replacing.
-He priced a duplicate crane at Harbor freight for about $3000 not including other necessary parts or labor.
+The hoist on the crane at the wharf is inoperable and needs to be replaced.
+The board asked Denny how much use it gets, and Denny felt it was worth replacing.
+He priced a duplicate at Harbor freight for about $3000 not including other necessary parts or labor.
+It was agreed that the MRC would be included in the decision and that crane users would be polled as to their willingness to pay a use fee.

-Fire Chief Update- Matt provided the board with printed copies of both the updated Emergency Operations Plan and the Hazzard Mitigation.
-Lyndsey will digitize the Hazzard mitigation and Matt will send along the digital pdf of the EOP.
+Fire Chief Update- Matt provided the board with printed copies of both the updated Emergency Operations Plan and the Hazard Mitigation Plan.
+Lyndsey will digitize the Hazard Mitigation Plan and Matt will provide the digital pdf of the EOP.

 Old Business: